Majors and Minors

 All communication students receive a Bachelor of Arts degree from the College of Liberal Arts.
-After students have completed the pre-communication requirements with the necessary GPA, they can choose from five different majors:
+After students have completed the pre-communication requirements with the necessary GPA, students who entered

 Mass Communication (includes professional & journalistic writing; media & society, and media production)